 Markets are now awaiting the first presidential election debate between Trump and Biden on Tuesday.

-Investors are keeping an eye on developments over a new fiscal coronavirus relief package after U.S. House Speaker Nancy Pelosi said on Sunday a deal could be reached with the White House and that talks were continuing.
+Investors are also keeping an eye on developments over a new coronavirus relief package after U.S. House Speaker Nancy Pelosi said on Sunday a deal could be reached with the White House and talks were continuing.

 Our Standards: The Thomson Reuters Trust Principles.